 One of Erikson’s greatest contribution to hypnotherapy was his use of metaphor.
 He would tell the client a story which would be multi-layered, this would be absorbed by the conscious mind on one level, however, there would be a concealed meaning working at the subconscious level.

 Erickson Therapeutic model is considered one of the most used concepts within the field of hypnotherapy.
 John Grinder and Richard Bandler the creators of neuro-linguistic programming (NLP) were heavily influenced by Erickson’s unique approach to helping people change.

 Hypnotherapy and treating addiction

 There are many types of addictions, gambling, drugs, pornography, alcohol for and food just to name a few.
 Hypnotherapy is just one type of treatment that is affective.
 There are numerous studies highlighting the benefits of hypnotherapy in treating addictions.
 Hypnosis helps strengthen an individual’s willpower aiding them to use their best judgment in dealing with urges and cravings.
 The hypnotic state decreases a person’s peripheral awareness, heightening attention to effectively alter the neurophysiological networks capable of rewiring certain patterns and conditioning (Häuser W, Hagl M, Schmierer A, Hansen E) 2016.
-Which basically means that feelings and behavior continue to be influenced after the individual has come out of the trance.
+Which basically means that feelings and behaviour continue to be influenced after the individual has come out of the trance.